EricRicketts/LaunchSchool/practice_ideas_for_109.md

   and hashes
   2. In particular go back through the problems in assignment 5, Lesson 5: Advanced Ruby Collections for 101: Programming Foundations
+  3. Write the code to convert the current data structure to the desired data structure for question 8 of the Lesson 5 (Advanced Ruby Collections) Quiz
+  4. Be able to step through and explain the code for Lesson 5 (Advanced Ruby Collections) Quiz Questions 8-10

 ### Code Reading Ideas
 1. Go through Lesson 3 and do all the code reading problems again